rohailamalik/openTorsion-SysMLv2-Torsional-Optimizer/README.md

 ## Usage

-1. Create a `System` instance with JSON path or dictionary.
+1. Create a `SystemAdapter` instance with JSON path or dictionary.
 2. Create an `Optimizer` instance and assign parser + objective.
 3. Run with the `.run()` method.